helenmajor/ourgroup_CW/README.md

 # EduJourney_Protfolio

-This repository contains the coursework portfolio website for **EduJourney**.
+This repository contains the coursework protfolio website for **EduJourney**.

 ## How to View